 Quantify your contributions whenever possible.
 Incorporate specific examples of how your work had a direct impact on the company’s efficiency or success.

-7. Make Your Education Section Stand Out
+Step 7: Make Your Education Section Stand Out

 Your education section is an important part of writing a professional resume, especially if your qualifications are directly relevant to the job.